HUMANS of the DANFORTH

 ABOUT THE PROJECT

-Taking a cue from the wildly successful series, Humans of New York, Humans of the Danforth is a series of installations that put a face and a human story to the businesses we love, or maybe haven’t yet gotten to know.
-In partnership with the GreekTown on the Danforth BIA, and featuring images and interviews of local photographer Henry Vanderspek, storefronts in GreekTown will be transformed into gallery spaces for the full month of August, allowing residents and visitors a chance to explore the large scale portraits and stories while remaining socially distanced.
-Come and join us for a celebration of the people who have made this one of Toronto’s most vibrant communities!
+Taking a cue from the wildly successful series, Humans of New York, Humans of the Danforth was a series of installations that put a face and a human story to the businesses we love, or maybe hadn’t yet gotten to know.
+In partnership with the GreekTown on the Danforth BIA, and featuring images and interviews of local photographer Henry Vanderspek, storefronts in GreekTown were be transformed into gallery spaces for the full month of August in 2021, allowing residents and visitors a chance to explore the large scale portraits and stories while remaining socially distanced.
+Each portrait was accompanied by a QR code leading visitors to the STEPS Public Art App where visitors could listen to short interviews and view additional photos.
+Later, thanks to the Toronto Public Library, Humans of the Danforth was on display at Pape Public Library from September 15th – December 15th 2021.
+Now, these portraits and interviews can be viewed at your leisure on YouTube HERE, or simply scroll down to the gallery below.

 P.S.
 You can access our complementary ArtSkool Education Guides below!